Perth City Link

 The next stage of the Perth City Link transport work, building a new state-of-the-art underground Wellington Street Bus Station, is under way.

-The City Busport Alliance (Brookfield Multiplex and BG&E) together with the Public Transport Authority has started demolishing the Wellington Street Bus Station.
+The City Busport Alliance (Brookfield Multiplex and BG&E) together with the Public Transport Authority has completed the demolition of the Wellington Street Bus Station.

-A temporary bus station for passengers is in operation on the Roe Street side of the site, with a second temporary bus station to be built in mid-2014 on Wellington Street to help accommodate services relocated out of the old station.
+Two temporary bus station for passengers are in operation on Roe and Wellington streets to help accommodate services relocated out of the old station.

 The new underground Bus Station will be completed in 2016.